Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 Body Balance is an online web application designed for users with interest in gathering information about fitness healthy lifestyle as Nutritional plans and also Gym Equipments and Activewear.
 The website is simple and structured in a way that is easy and intuitive to navigate through.
 The application is designed for three types of users, the site owner/ administrator (login as superuser) and external users (login as anonymous user, or registered users).

-- The anonymous user (users that are not logged in) can:
+- The anonymous user (users that are not signed in) can:
  - Navigate through the website and see Nutrition and Products page.
  - Search for products
  - Purchase products and nutrition plan